Become an EMT in 18 Days

-Course Materials: Textbook- Prehospital Emergency Care 9th Edition and uniform are NOT included in the course fee.
+Course Materials: Textbook- Emergency Care and Transportation of the Sick and Injured by Pollack.
+ISBN: 978-1284080179.
+The uniform is NOT included in the course fee.
 To purchase a uniform visit the “student uniform” tab on the right.
-Student Polo and EMT pants are required for the course.
+Student Polo, EMT pants, & the student tools kit are required for the course.

 |START MONTH||COURSE DATES||LOCATION||COURSE TYPE||NAME||PRICE||SEATS LEFT|